chjacamp/gettingandcleaningdata/README.md

 #Getting and Cleaning Data Coursera#

-##An tidy data set created from the Human Activity Recognition Using Smartphones Data Set##
+##A tidy data set created from the Human Activity Recognition Using Smartphones Data Set##
 ##Hosted by the Machine Learning Repository, http://archive.ics.uci.edu/ml/index.html.

 ###Background: